LijsTh/bdd_scoutArg_backend/README.md

 ### 2. Configure environment variables

-Create a `.env` file in the `src` directory and configure the necessary environment variables for the database and Firebase connection.
+Create a `.env` file in the `src` directory and configure the necessary environment variables for the database, Firebase connection and JWT Authentication

 Example configuration: